 As the COVID-19, or coronavirus, pandemic makes its way around the world, churches can play a key role in preventing the spread of the illness.
 This page and the pages linked below will be regularly updated with new information and resources as the COVID-19 outbreak and response continues to unfold in Minnesota.

 Bishop Bard is asking all congregations to adhere to the Phased Re-Gathering Plan for Churches, which is currently in the Orange phase.
+In response to the new guidelines, the conference will not immediately change the dial but plan to do so right after Easter, barring a new surge in cases.

 This plan intentionally aligns with the phased plan released by the Office of Gov. Tim Walz.
 The detailed recommendations are driven by our Three Simple Rules.